abdissa-png/Jobz/src/Schema/readME.txt

-Database entities are placed in this folder.
+Database schemas are placed in this folder.